IBC Charter

 • Risk Group 2

-• The BSO will review registrations involving non-recombinant Risk Group (RG) 2 pathogens and notify the PI of the containment level required.
+• Biosafety staff will review registrations involving non-recombinant Risk Group (RG) 2 pathogens and notify the PI of the containment level required.
+All protocols involving non-recombinant SARS-CoV-2 stocks and/or propagation will be reviewed by the IBC at a convened meeting.

 • Risk Group 3